 Rate Search: Check Today’s Refinance Rates

 Is Refinancing Worth it?

-This is a common question many homeowners have when thinking about refinancing a home loan.
-Refinancing requires a lot of paperwork, takes time, and it isn’t free.
+This is a common question many homeowners have when thinking about refinancing.
+It requires a lot of paperwork, takes time, and it isn’t free.

-For a refinance to be worth your time, it will largely depend on the amount of closing costs involved and the rate of the loan.
+It will largely depend on the amount of closing costs involved and the interest rate of the loan.
 The interest rate is critical, and one of the most common reasons for refinancing.
 A quarter of one percent difference in the interest rate can save, or cost, you tens of thousands of dollars.

 Average Cost to Refinance a Mortgage

 As an example, let’s say your mortgage has a balance of $200,000.
 If you were to refinance that loan into a new loan, total closing costs would run between 2%-4% of the loan amount.
 You can expect to pay between $4,000 to $8,000 to refinance this loan.

 A no-cost refinance loan is when the lender waives the closing costs, so there are no upfront costs to the borrower.
 However, you should be aware that the lender makes up this money from other aspects of the mortgage, such as a higher rate to make up for the lost revenue.

 How to Lower the Costs of Refinancing

 You may be able to negotiate some of the fees with your lender.
 See if you’re able to use a previous home appraisal or can choose some of the vendors used for the title or home inspection.